Wednesday, September 12, 2012

-So, how does WebLogic recover in-doubt transactions?
+So, how does WebLogic recover pending transactions?

 WebLogic's TLOGs are a key component of avoiding data in-consistency.
-Following a system crash, WebLogic's built-in Transaction Recovery Service automatically determines the global transactions that are in-doubt, by reading the TLOG and polling the relevant back-end data stores.
+Following a system crash, WebLogic's built-in Transaction Recovery Service automatically determines the global transactions that are still pending, by reading the TLOG and polling the relevant back-end data stores.
 WebLogic is then able to instruct the back-end data stores to either commit or roll-back each pending transaction.
 Once WebLogic's Transaction Recovery Service completes, the overall system will have been restored to a healthy and consistent state.